hashicorp/terraform/website/docs/configuration/functions/textencodebase64.html.md

 ---
 layout: "functions"
-page_title: "encodetextbase64 - Functions - Configuration Language"
+page_title: "textencodebase64 - Functions - Configuration Language"
-sidebar_current: "docs-funcs-encoding-encodetextbase64"
+sidebar_current: "docs-funcs-encoding-textencodebase64"
 description: |-
-  The encodetextbase64 function applies Base64 encoding to a string that was encoded to target encoding before.
+  The textencodebase64 function encodes the unicode characters in a given string using a specified character encoding, returning the result base64 encoded.
 ---

-# `encodetextbase64` Function
+# `textencodebase64` Function

 -> **Note:** This function is supported only in Terraform v0.14 and later.

-`encodetextbase64` encodes the unicode characters in a given string using a specified character encoding, returning the result base64 encoded because Terraform language strings are always sequences of unicode characters.
+`textencodebase64` encodes the unicode characters in a given string using a specified character encoding, returning the result base64 encoded because Terraform language strings are always sequences of unicode characters.